 Ed Sutton <email@example.com>

 The manager cuts a building's phone lines.
-Later, Roger St. Luc rings the old Québequois couple from the lobby after being attacked in the basement.
-In the previous scene, however, the viewer sees the manager cut the phone lines.
-Despite this, the French couple answers the phone and tell St. Luc that his girlfriend, the nurse, has left the apartment.
-But the reason that she left the apartment was because the phone had been cut off.
+Later, Roger St. Luc rings the old francophone couple from the lobby after being attacked in the basement.
+The couple answer the phone and tell St. Luc that his girlfriend, the nurse, has left the apartment because the phone had been cut off.
 Roger used the intercom, not the phone lines.
 See more »

 [Radio programme tune]

 The time is 5:26 a.m.
 This is Gerald Keys with the Media Scope sunrise news bulletin.
 There is still no confirmation by Montreal city police concerning alleged reports of a city wide plague of violent sexual assaults.
 The assaults, believed to have originated in the vicinity of Starliner Island, began late last night, and have spread with increasing frequency this morning.
 Reports of the attacks have been termed irresponsible and hysterical, by a Montreal city ...